IfcOpenShell/IfcOpenShell/README.md

 to `Debug`, make sure to switch the used build configuration.
 Build the `INSTALL` project (right-click -> Project Only) to deploy the headers and binaries into a single location if wanted/needed.

-Alternatively, one can use the utility batch files to build and install the project easily from the command-line:
+Alternatively, one can use the utility batch file(s) to build and install the project easily from the command-line (installing a project will build it also, if required):

-    > build-ifcopenshell.bat
     > install-ifcopenshell.bat

 #### Using MSYS2 + MinGW